About

 Although our primary focus is transportation, our mission encompasses far more than highways and pavement.
 In fact, we’re involved with all aspects of growth, development and quality-of life improvements for the Cheyenne area involving transportation!

-How we plan for the Cheyenne area’s transportation needs
+How we plan for Cheyenne’s transportation needs

 A Comprehensive, Cooperative and Continuing (3C) planning process is necessary for us to plan for the Cheyenne area’s future transportation needs.
 A major part of this process involves both citizen input and a three- committee format.
 This produces an ongoing attempt to satisfy present and future travel demands, as well as to provide transportation needs for a growing population and economic base.